ChinaNode/koajs.in/docs/index.md

 Only methods that are common to nearly all HTTP servers are integrated directly into Koa's small ~550 SLOC codebase.
 This includes things like content-negotiation, normalization of node inconsistencies, redirection, and a few others.

+* Through leveraging generators Koa allows you to ditch callbacks and greatly increase error-handling
-No middleware are bundled with koa.
+* No middleware are bundled with koa, small, flexible
+* Stack-like middleware architecture, which is more expressive

 ### Authors